chef/chef-web-docs/content/resources/chef_gem/_index.md

   description_list:
   - markdown: Set to `true` to download a gem from the path specified by the `source` property (and not from RubyGems).
-  - note:
-    - markdown: "Another approach is to use the **gem_package** resource, and then\n\
-        specify the `gem_binary` location to the RubyGems directory that is\nused\
-        \ by Chef.
-For example:\n\n``` ruby\ngem_package 'gem_name' do\n  gem_binary\
-        \ Chef::Util::PathHelper.join(Chef::Config.embedded_dir,'bin','gem')\n  action\
-        \ :install\nend\n```"
-- property: compile_time
-  ruby_type: true, false
-  required: false
-  default_value: 'false'
-  new_in: null
-  description_list:
-  - markdown: 'Controls the phase during which a gem is installed on a node.
-Set to

-      `true` to install a gem while the resource collection is being built

-      (the "compile phase").
-Set to `false` to install a gem while Chef

-      Infra Client is configuring the node (the "converge phase").

-      Recommended value: `false`.'
 - property: gem_binary
   ruby_type: String
   required: false
   default_value: The `gem` binary included with Chef Infra Client.
   description_list:
   - markdown: The path of a gem binary to use for the installation.
-By default, the same version of Ruby that is used by Chef Infra Client will be installed.
+By default, the same version of Ruby that is used by Chef Infra Client will be used.
 - property: include_default_source
   ruby_type: true, false
   required: false
-  default_value: 'true'
   new_in: '13.0'
   description_list:
-  - markdown: 'Set to `false` to not include `Chef::Config[:rubygems_url]` in the
+  - markdown: Set to `false` to not include `Chef::Config[:rubygems_url]` in the sources.

-      sources.'
 - property: options
-  ruby_type: String, Hash, Array,
+  ruby_type: String, Hash, Array
   required: false
   description_list:
-  - markdown: 'Options for the gem install, either a Hash or a String.
-When a hash

-      is given, the options are passed to Gem::DependencyInstaller.new,

-      and the gem will be installed via the gems API.
-When a String is

-      given, the gem will be installed by shelling out to the gem command.

-      Using a Hash of options with an explicit gem_binary will result in
+  - markdown: Options for the gem install, either a Hash or a String.
+When a hash is given, the options are passed to `Gem::DependencyInstaller.new`, and the gem will be installed via the gems API.
+When a String is given, the gem will be installed by shelling out to the gem command.
+Using a Hash of options with an explicit gem_binary will result in undefined behavior.

-      undefined behavior.'
 - property: package_name
   ruby_type: String
   required: false